All Saints Stoneycroft Parish Church, Liverpool

-The first Holy Qurbana of Liverpool St Thomas Indian Orthodox church was conducted on 18th October 2003 by Rev. Fr.
-Abraham Thomas (Abyachen) for a very few immigrant community from Kerala.
-In the initial stage different priests from London and Northwest UK served our community and later Rev. Fr.
-Happy Jacob served for 5 years.
-Liverpool St Thomas Indian Orthodox Church was declared as a parish in 2005 by Late H.G.
-Dr. Thomas Mar Makarios Metropolitan, then Diocesan Metropolitan.
-Our church was registered under UK Charity Council.
+The first Holy Qurbana of Liverpool St Thomas Indian Orthodox Church was conducted on 18th October 2003 by Rev. Fr.
+Abraham Thomas (H.G Abraham Mar Stephanos) for a few members of the Orthodox community from Kerala.
+During the initial stage, different priests from London and the North West region of the UK served the community and later Rev. Fr.
+Happy Jacob was appointed as the priest in charge and served for five years.
+St Thomas Indian Orthodox Church Liverpool was declared as a parish in 2005 by Late H.G.
+Dr. Thomas Mar Makarios Metropolitan, the then Diocesan Metropolitan.
+Following its declaration, the church was officially registered under the UK Charity Council.

-As time passed, various bishops of our parent church (H.G.
-Philipose Mar Eusebius [Late], Metropolitan of Thumpamon, H.G.
-Dr. Zacharia Mar Theophilos, Bishop of Malabar Diocese, visited our church and blessed its members.
-We have been blessed with the presence of then Diocesan Metropolitan Late H.G.
-Dr. Thomas Mar Makarios, in December 24, 2006 who conducted our Christmas service of that year.
+As time passed, various bishops including Late H.G.
+Philipose Mar Eusebius (Former Metropolitan of Thumpamon Diocese), Late H.G.
+Dr. Zacharia Mar Theophilos (Former Metropolitan of Malabar Diocese) and H.G Zachariah Mar Nicholovos visited the church and blessed its members.
+The members had been blessed with the presence of the then Diocesan Metropolitan Late H.G.
+Dr. Thomas Mar Makarios, on December 24, 2006 who conducted the Christmas service of that year.

 Administration